kalkayan/k8s.elections.meta/elections/2020_SC/election_desc.md

 All active k8s members are encouraged to vote to make sure that k8s steering commitee represents the community.
 Voting eligibility is defined in [TODO](link to standing membership requirement).
-Check your eligibility [here](TODO: is there a link?)
+This page displays your eligibility.
+If you are not eligible, you can request an exception [here](link-to-exception-form)

 The Steering Committee Election is a preference election.
 Please arrange the candidates in the order you would prefer them.
 Three members of the committee